Lawn Care , Crabgrass

 Crabgrass Lifecycle

 Crabgrass seeds start to germinate in the early spring as soil temperatures reach 55 degrees Fahrenheit for 2-3 consecutive days.
-However as we previously mentioned, the germination window can span from early spring and into the early summer months when soil temperatures are optimal.
+However, as we previously mentioned, the germination window can span from early spring and into the early summer months when soil temperatures are optimal.

 The crabgrass does not grow in full shade, but rather thrives in the sun and hot summer months.
 This grassy weed likes open areas – so any bare spots in your lawn will soon be occupied by crabgrass.

-Crabgrass sheds thousands of seeds, and without prevention, multiplies rapidly each year.
-It can quickly outgrow and choke out your good grass – robbing it of sun, water, and nutrients – and completely takeover your lawn.
+Crabgrass sheds thousands of seeds and, without prevention, multiplies rapidly each year.
+It can quickly outgrow and choke out your good grass – robbing it of sun, water, and nutrients – and completely take over your lawn.

 At the end of the season, the crabgrass dies off while the crabgrass seeds remain in the soil over winter, only to begin the germination and growing cycle again the following spring and summer.